terrier-org/terrier-core/doc/quickstart_experiments.md

     tar -zxvf terrier-project-5.1-bin.tar.gz

-This will result in the creation of a terrier directory in your current directory.
+This will result in the creation of a `terrier-project` directory in your current directory.
 Next we will have to make sure that you have the correct Java version available on the system.
 Type:

     echo $JAVA_HOME